tzero86/tzero86-bits/content/posts/alfred_writeup.md

 > Question #1: How many ports are open?

 Ok so for this question we'll run **Nmap** to enumerate any open ports.
-It is importan to note that the room description mentions this machine **won't respond to ping (ICMP)** requests.
-So we'll need to add switch to deal with that when running our scan.
+It is important to note that the room description mentions this machine **won't respond to ping (ICMP)** requests.
+So we'll need to add a switch to deal with that when running our scan.

 ```shell
 sudo nmap -A -Pn -p- 10.10.177.5